alexwbots/launch_example/README.md

 ### Example 7 (roslaunch launch_example example7.launch)

 Define the value, to start the count, outside the node.
 This value can be change from the terminal, but if not it has a default value.

+´´´
+algo
+´´´

+### Example 8 (roslaunch launch_example example8.launch)

+Use the parameters save it in a file inside the config directory.